 Textile Materials 1

-Provides you with an awareness of textile materials.
+This module aims to provide you with an awareness of textile materials.
 It includes theoretical and practical activities based on fibres, yarns, woven, knitted and physical testing methods.
 Practical sessions enhance knowledge of materials and products, and how they relate to industrial technology in order to enhance your technical knowledge as a Buyer.

 Fashion Communication (CAD)